-If your Supervisor is either unavailable or is unable to help, the Program Coordinator is the next person to approach with problems or for clarification concerning administrative matters.
+If your Supervisor is either unavailable or is unable to help, the Program Administrator is the next person to approach with problems or for clarification concerning administrative matters.

-If the Program Coordinator is unable to provide the guidance you require, the Director of the Program may also be contacted for any item, as listed above.
-Please arrange an appointment through Terry Martens marten@mcmaster.ca.
+If the Program Administrator is unable to provide the guidance you require, the Director of the Program may also be contacted for any item, as listed above.

-For in-course student matters and admissions procedures (e.g. course registration, fees, comprehensive examinations,) please contact Sheri Burns or Terry Martens.
+For in-course student matters and admissions procedures (e.g. course registration, fees, comprehensive examinations,) please contact Sheri Burns.

-Problems of a personal nature can also be discussed with the Student Success Centre or Student Wellness, (see page 22 for more information).
+Problems of a personal nature can also be discussed with the Student Success Centre, Student Wellness, Ombuds Office, and/or Equity and Inclusion Office (see page 22 for more information).